+Next, respondents cite sources that indicate that Abu Khalud discussed jihad with men he encouraged to go to Afghanistan for military training, just as Ibrahim allegedly did with Latif.
+See JE 7 (FD-302, dated state of the summarizing interrogation of ISN at 1 (reporting that ISN said talked about "the training camps in Afghanistan" and "how they should travel to Palestine to fight the Jews"); JE 8 (FD-302, dated said told him he should go to Afghanistan to receive military training so he could fight Russians in Chechnya).
 Respondents further contend that Abu Khalud arranged travel for other detainees along the same route Latif reportedly took to Afghanistan: Abu Khalud sent each detainee on a flight from Sanaa, Yemen, to Karachi, Pakistan, and then by bus through Quetta, Pakistan to Kandahar, Afghanistan.
-See, e.g., JE 8 at 2-3 (reporting that ISN 522 told his interrogator that Abu Khalud arranged for his trip, which involved a flight from Sanaa to Karachi, a bus ride to Quetta, and another bus ride to Kandahar).
-Finally, other detainees told interrogators that Abu Khalud arranged for them to attend a military training camp and/or to fight in battle.
-JE 7 at 1 (reporting that ISN 498 said that after Abu Khalud recruited him, he went to Al Farouq, a training camp, and to the site of a battle north of Kabul, Afghanistan); JE 8 at 3-4 (reporting that ISN 522 said he attended "a training camp outside of Kabul" as well as other training camps after traveling to Afghanistan at the suggestion of Abu Khalud).
+See, e.g., JE 8 at 2-3 (reporting that ISN told his interrogator that OP COLUMN arranged for his trip, which involved a flight from Sanaa to Karachi, a bus ride to Quetta, and another bus ride to Kandahar).
+Respondents also note that Abu Khalud and his family lived in Kandahar, as Latif reportedly said was true of Ibrahim.
+See, e.g., Finally, other detainees told interrogators that Abu Khalud arranged for them to attend a military training camp and/or to fight in battle.
+JE 7 at 1 (reporting that ISN said that after recruited him, he went to Al Farouq, a training camp, and to the site of a battle north of Kabul, Afghanistan); JE 8 at 3-4 (reporting that ISN said he attended "a training camp outside of Kabul" as well as other training camps after traveling to Afghanistan at the suggestion of ...

 Respondents argue that Ibrahim's identity is significant.
+They assert that because Ibrahim Respondents argue that Ibrahim's identity is significant.
 They assert that because Ibrahim was a facilitator for Al Qaeda who encouraged and assisted men who fought on behalf of the Taliban to travel to Afghanistan, their theory that Latif became a fighter after leaving Yemen is likely to be accurate.
-2.
+2. Respondents argue that Latif received military training from and fought with the Taliban.
+Respondents also rely on to support their contention that Latif attended military training and fought on behalf of the Taliban.
+They point to other evidence in the record to show that the statements in the record are consistent with events that occurred in 2001 and the admissions of other Guantanamo Bay detainees.
+SECRET